 The story of a Sage, a Protégé and the Two Potentials

-The boutique firm consisted of an equal share partnership between my direct client, The Sage, and a younger partner, The Protégé.
+The boutique distributed partnership consisted of an equal share arrangement between my direct client, The Sage, and a younger partner, The Protégé.
 The equality of the business represents their core value of trust and is a rare setup in legal partnerships of mis-matched experience and depth of client networks.

 The duo have a happy symbiotic existence.
 The gregarious Sage, a natural networker and connector, draws highly technical and interesting work for the pair, and the Protégé is empowered to pursue detailed and complex work, deploying knowledge expertise and flair.